am-kp/am-kp/README.md

-- 👋 Hi, I’m amkyp  •͜ •
+- 👋 Hi  •͜ •
-- 👀 I’m interested in NLP and Languages.
+- 👀 I’m interested in AI and more.
-- 🌱 I’m currently learning NLP.
+- 🌱 I’m currently upgrading my ML skills.
-- 💞️ I’m looking to collaborate on NLP projects.
-- 📫 Reach me via `amkyp@proton.me`

 <!---
 a is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.